hnuzhy/DirectMHP/README.md

 ### MPHPE datasets
 #### AGORA-HPE dataset
   * Project link: [https://agora.is.tue.mpg.de/].
 Github link: [https://github.com/pixelite1201/agora_evaluation].
 Using and downloading this dataset needs `personal registration`.
 We have no right to directly disseminate its data.
+You can construct AGORA-HPE following steps below.
   * **Step 1:** download raw images of `train-set` and `validation-set` from https://agora.is.tue.mpg.de/download.php
   ```bash
   # unzip downloaded .zip files under /path/to/dataset/AGORA/raw_data.
 The id is from 0 to 9